DEVOTIONALS

 When we choose Christ, we have become slaves to the Master

-concerns about our present, and our future.
+who has concerns regarding our present, and our future.

 But when we choose ‘self’, we have defaulted to becoming